trytriplex/triplex/packages/run/README.md

 ## Getting started

-TRIPLEX is made to work standalone and with other frameworks like Next.js or Remix.
+TRIPLEX works standalone and with other frameworks like Next.js or Remix.
-To start run this command in a folder you want to initialize:
+Start by initializing in a folder:

 > **Note** - Starting fresh?
 Create a folder first.
 >